compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 ## RICINaux
 Fast RICIN via aux cord.
-(Faster than feature hiding in RICINgauss but ditto illadvised. note2self: include new warning from gauss but direct connection.)
+(Faster than feature hiding in RICINgauss but ditto illadvised.
+Much faster in fact.
+This attempt will use voltage, not "spike, flat." note2self: include new warning from gauss but direct connection.)

 --------------------------------------------------------------------------------
 ## RICINscpa